Abhinav-pro1003/GPU-Ray-Tracer/WEEK3/README.md

 This folder contains files that run the program without sycl and gpu.

 # Part-3
 This folder contains files for compilation on gpu by sycl.
-The header render_kernel is the new one which contains class render, render_kernel and their related functions.
+The header render_kernel.h is the new one which contains class render, render_kernel and their related functions.
 If you are interested to compile the program main.cpp read Part-3 README.md before.